mtorpey/journey/final.md

 This box contains everything you need to play _Journey Through Europe: Legacy_, a customised version of the original board game _Journey Through Europe_ that changes each time you play, permanently affecting the rules, board and story.

 You may want to play multiple times with the same group of players; however, if some players leave or new players join between games, this shouldn't be a problem.
 The game should be playable with only 2 players, but 3--6 is recommended.
-The full saga should last around 12 games, and you will be left with a dramatically changed game, and a board quite different from anything Ravensburger intended.
+The full saga should last around 12 games, and you will be left with dramatically changed rules and a board quite different from anything Ravensburger intended.

 New rules and features will be introduced over time through the envelopes that are included.
 When you open an envelope, read the instructions on the folded piece of paper inside, but don't look at anything else unless instructed to!